 A maximum of 4 items in total can be checked out in one month.
 Once the maximum number of items has been reached you must wait until the following month to check out more Hoopla titles.

-Initially you must download the Hoopla digital app to access downloaded materials
+You must download the Hoopla app

 Is there a limit to the number of digital items I can borrow at once?